lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 ```

 In this case, the process is quite similar, but we use a `VkDescriptorImageInfo` to associate with an image view instead of
 a buffer and use the `pImageInfo` when writing to a descriptor set.
-In this case, we provide a a method to associate to a a single
+In this case, we provide a method to associate to a single
 image view or a list.
 In the later case, you see that each descriptor within the set will have a different image view, and will
 use an incremental binding point starting at `baseBinding`.
 We can update all of them at once by calling also `vkUpdateDescriptorSets`.
 In both cases we need to use a `TextureSampler`, which if you recall will specify how we will access to the image.
 For simplicity